learn-co-curriculum/demo-quiz/README.md

 1. Test understanding of basic git repo commands
 2. Review git concepts

+???

+# Title (still required for now :( )

 ?: Which of the following is the correct way to initialize a new Git repository?

 ( ) `git add .`
 (X) `git init`
 ( ) `git commit`

-?
-You can type git status at any point while in a git controlled directory to check the status of your files.
+?: You can type git status at any point while in a git controlled directory to check the status of your files.

 (X) True
 ( ) False